yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cdockablepaneadapter-class.md

 ### <a name="parameters"></a>Parametry

 *pWnd*<br/>
-[in] Wskaźnik do okna karty okienko do opakowania.
+podczas Wskaźnik do okna dla karty okienka do zawinięcia.

 ### <a name="return-value"></a>Wartość zwracana